 There are many types of spine injuries and conditions.
 Symptoms such as neck pain, back pain, stiffness or posture problems should be assessed by an expert spine physician to determine appropriate treatment.
 In most cases, to help make a diagnosis, imaging tests (such as X-rays, low-dose radiation EOS images or MRIs) should also be conducted and reviewed by a radiologist with musculoskeletal expertise.
 Learn more below.

 This depends on your condition or symptoms.
-If you have no obvious injury that would explain your pain, a good place to start may be to see a physiatrist – a specialist in physical medicine.
-This type of doctor can diagnose back pain problems and determine whether physical therapy or other nonsurgical treatments may help you.
-A physiatrist may also refer you to an spine surgeon, pain management doctor or other type of back specialist if appropriate.
+If you have no obvious injury that would explain your pain, a good place to start may be to see a physiatrist – a specialist in physical medicine – or a pain management doctor.
+Either type of doctor can diagnose back pain problems and determine whether physical therapy or other nonsurgical treatments may help you.
+Depending on their diagnosis of the issue causing your pain, these doctors may also refer you to see a spine surgeon or other type of specialist, such as a rheumatologist.

-A spine surgeon who specializes in spine conditions can treat alignment problems and damage to bones or discs of the spine that may be causing back pain.
+A spine surgeon (an orthopedic surgeon who specializes in spine conditions) can treat alignment problems and damage to bones or discs of the spine that may be causing back pain.
 The spine surgeon can also treat complex spine fractures and injuries to the nerves of the spinal cord.
 Some injuries or conditions may require treatment by an interdisciplinary team of orthopedic or neurologic spine surgeons, pain management doctors, neurologists and/or physical therapists.

-The bones that compose the spine (or backbone) are divided into four basic segments.
+The vertebrae are divided into four regions.
 From top to bottom, these are:

 Watch videos that illustrate and explain various spinal conditions and injuries, including surgical treatments.
 (Each surgical animation provides only a general overview of a particular orthopedic procedure.
 HSS surgeons tailor each operation to the individual patient.)